BGU-CS-VIL/Training-Free-VOS/README.md

 --loc: Location scale factor.
 Default is 10.
 --time: Time factor.
 Default is 0.33.
 --num_models: Number of models.
 Default is 10.
+--vis: Enable saving segmentation overlay on the image
 ```

 ## Citation